Skip to content

 The Pro Plan;

 The last of the first three WordPress hosting plans is the Pro Plan.
 This plan costs £1 a month for the first six months and then £11 thereafter.
 This again excludes VAT.
 Similarly to the first two plans, a user will receive all the features as the others.
 These features are just amplified to suit this plan.
-That means a user will have access up to five Managed WordPress websites, 200 GB SSD storage, fifty 1GB MySQL databases, 500 domains and also five free top level domains.
+That means a user will have access to up to five Managed WordPress websites, 200 GB SSD storage, fifty 1GB MySQL databases, 500 domains and also five free top-level domains.

 One Plan;

 The price of this plan is also very cheap for a more professional plan.
-Overall it costs £15/$18.73 a month being billed monthly or £18/$22.47 a month which you can cancel anytime.
-Both of these renew automatically so it would be better to purchase a twelve month contract as its a short-term contract and you can experience all the features available to you at a discounted price.
+Overall, it costs £15/$18.73 a month, billed monthly, or £18/$22.47 a month, which you can cancel anytime.
+Both of these renew automatically, so it would be better to purchase a twelve-month contract as it’s a short-term contract, and you can experience all the features available to you at a discounted price.

 VAT hasn’t been added to any of the pricing of the plans.